I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksfilterfactoryaddcreateitem.md

 <p><b>KsFilterFactoryAddCreateItem</b> returns success or failure of the attempt to add a new create item.</p>

 ## -remarks
 <p>Normally, only a single create item using the reference GUID supplied in the filter descriptor is added for the filter factory.
 This function allows the caller to add create items associated with the given filter factory.</p>

 <p>For more information, see <a href="NULL">Initializing an AVStream Minidriver</a>. </p>

-<p>Normally, only a single create item using the reference GUID supplied in the filter descriptor is added for the filter factory.
-This function allows the caller to add create items associated with the given filter factory.</p>

-<p>For more information, see <a href="NULL">Initializing an AVStream Minidriver</a>. </p>